 Internship Experiences as a HDFS Undergraduate

-All undergraduate CFS majors are provided with both in-class and a field experience which delivers a more comprehensive understanding of children and families related to organizations such as schools, social service agencies and community settings.
-All CFS majors must complete a 180-hour practicum, scheduled over two semesters.
+All undergraduate HDFS majors are provided with both in-class and a field experience which delivers a more comprehensive understanding of children and families related to organizations such as schools, social service agencies and community settings.
+All HDFS majors must complete a 180-hour practicum, scheduled over two semesters.
 Part of this practicum experience is devoted to exploring the professional roles and behaviors that characterize work in the human service field during a once weekly seminar conducted by the Internship Coordinators.

 Where do HDFS students engage in internship placements?